typealiased/mockingbird/README.md

 }
 ```

-And automatically create stubbed getters that store and return values.
+Getters can be stubbed to automatically save and return values.

 ```swift
 given(bird.getLocation()) ~> lastSetValue(initial: nil)